duplicati/httpserver/README.md

 The server is fairly unmodified, but there were a few bugs that are fixed.
 This was imported from the v1.1 tag in the SVN repository.

-It is licensed under the [https://webserver.codeplex.com/license Apache 2 License].
+It is licensed under the [Apache 2 License](https://webserver.codeplex.com/license).